2023 applications are open

 We aim for an inclusive learning environment where disabled and dyslexic students can succeed.

-If you want to tell us about a disability or additional needs, please to do this in your Pre-sessional or EPIC application in the UAL Applicant Portal.
-In the application form, select the option which best describes your condition.
+If you want to tell us about a disability, please to do this in your Pre-sessional application.
+You can select the option which best describes your condition.

 Find more information from UAL Disability Service about the support available to students with disabilities.

-To learn which places at UAL and which routes to UAL are accessible to you, read the guidance from AccessAble.
+To learn which UAL sites and routes are accessible to you, read the guidance from AccessAble.